Rebekah

 I’m flying straight from work.

-I run into the CBC online clinic local service point, and the test doctor looks at me in the chair and says: URGENTLY TO THE HOSPITAL… I was very scared.
+I run into the CBC online clinic local service point, and the doctor looks at me in the chair and says: URGENTLY TO THE HOSPITAL… I was very scared.
 When I was asking, “What is it?”
 She said that she couldn’t examine me much because what she saw looked like an ectopic pregnancy, and it could be life-threatening.
 I run to the hospital in tears and call my loved ones.
 They came and brought documents, and the examination lasted a very long time – 6 hours.
-One surgeon had to manage two rooms of patients in serious and very serious condition.
+One surgeon had to manage two rooms of patients in serious and very serious conditions.

-As I already wrote, I’m used to going to the HPV hospital for tests if the pain doesn’t go away because they do a full examination, which makes me feel calm.
+As I already wrote, I’m used to going to the HPV hospital for checks if the pain doesn’t go away because they do a full examination, which makes me feel calm.
 The HPV skin tag surgeons did not understand what the problem was, maybe appendicitis… tests were needed.
 There were even suggestions that it was a hematoma from stretching the abdominal muscles during training…

 I came for an ultrasound, the doctor was an adult man… there was confusion on his face.
 He studied the image on the screen for a long time and moved over the stomach… he called another doctor and said he wanted her to come over.
 But she had already left her shift.
 This alarmed me, but still, I thought this was just another inflammation that would quickly be treated for me, and I would go home.
 At the end of the ultrasound, it was written: a neoplasm was discovered…